 - This router only supports wireless standards 802.11 b/g/n but not the new ac.

 What if you’re on a plane that charged for wifi access?
-Hypothetically couldn’t you connect to it once with this travel router and then share the connection with everyone on the plane?
+Hypothetically couldn’t one person pay for it and then share the connection with everyone on the plane?

 What you should read next